Undergraduate Course: Cities of Words: 20th Century Urban America (ENLI10096)

 Programme Level Learning and Teaching Hours 4,

 1 examination essay of 3,000 words (60%)

 On completion of this course, the student will be able to:

-- demonstrate their understanding of critical issues in relation to the city as a crucial site in the production of US literature and American modernity.
+- By the end of the course each student will be able to demonstrate their understanding of critical issues in relation to the city as a crucial site in the production of US literature and American modernity.

-- speak and write fluently about these issues in relation to the primary texts, and the socio-historical contexts in which they are embedded.
+- By the end of the course each student will be able to speak and write fluently about these issues in relation to the primary texts, and the socio-historical contexts in which they are embedded.

-- apply a range of relevant literary theories, such as spatial theory, African-American literary criticism, and postmodernism, to the primary texts on the course, and evaluate these theories in relation to each other.
+- By the end of the course each student will be able to apply a range of relevant literary theories, such as spatial theory, African-American literary criticism, and postmodernism, to the primary texts on the course, and evaluate these theories in relation to each other.

-- apply a range of secondary criticism to the primary texts on the course, and evaluate them in relation to their own readings.
+- By the end of the course students will be able to apply a range of secondary criticism to the primary texts on the course, and evaluate them in relation to their own readings.

-- further improve their abilities in areas fundamental to the study of English literature at Honours level: essay writing, independent reading, critical thinking, class discussion, oral presentation of information, and the ability to learn autonomously in small groups.
+- By the end of the course students will have further improved their abilities in areas fundamental to the study of English literature at Honours level: essay writing, independent reading, critical thinking, class discussion, oral presentation of information, and the ability to learn autonomously in small groups.

 |Graduate Attributes and Skills